zenobio93/seat-docs/docs/installation/docker_installation.md

 $appkey = (-join ((65..90) + (97..122) | Get-Random -Count 32 | % {[char]$_})); (Get-Content .env -Raw) -replace "APP_KEY=insecure", "APP_KEY=$appkey" | Set-Content .env
 ```

+Then, change `HOST`, `ACME_EMAIL` and `APP_URL` from the `.env` file with valid values (we will take care of SSL, so you can use https).

+!!! info

+    SeAT docker template is shipped with [Traefik] to hide your container behind a proxy and securing traffic up to it.
+    In case you want to manage traffic proxying and certification on your own, you can disable traefik container from the stack by adding `#` [front of lines] from the `docker-compose.yml` file.

 !!! warning

     The location of the `docker-compose.yml`, `.env` and `my.cnf` files are important.
 You need to `cd` back to the directory where these are stored in order to be able to execute commands for this stack at a later stage.

+    Also, be sure you provide a valid e-mail address as it will be used to register your account against [Let's Encrypt].
+    For those unfamiliar with them, it's a certification platform which are delivering valid certificate for free.

 With the configuration files ready, start up the stack with: